 A weekend getaway is a great time to enjoy a leisurely brunch.
 Locals stand in long lines at Uncle Bill's Pancake House in Manhattan Beach, or for a more upscale brunch, try Kincaid's on the Redondo Beach Pier.

-Our latest discovery, a place that we'll be going back to is Martha's 22nd Street Grill, a little out of the busy part of Hermosa Beach but serving great food in a relaxed atmosphere.
+Martha's 22nd Street Grill is located a little bit away from the busy part of Hermosa Beach but serves great food in a relaxed atmosphere.
 Any time of day, The 24-Hour Kettle in downtown Manhattan Beach is a safe bet for variety and reasonable prices.

 Where to Stay